Meteor-Community-Packages/meteor-postcss/README.md

 - - -

-This package don't work with Meteor 1.4 and I don't have time to spend many hours to maintain such obvious stuff like PostCSS support.
-I rather use Webpack and custom server.
-Sorry.
+This package works with Meteor 1.4.1, but because Meteor's build system nature it might be hard to use it with many different PostCSS plugins.
 If you can and want to help, it would be very appreciated.
 Thanks!
-For more info check out [#22](https://github.com/juliancwirko/meteor-postcss/issues/22) there are also other issues.
+Check out all issues before you use it.
+If you need it only for Autoprefixer it should work well.
+I can't guarantee that all PostCSS's plugins will work.

 - - -